 Cool Under Pressure

 The new Bosch CORE18V battery uses an updated CoolPack design.
 It manages heat in a more efficient way by separating each cell into its own compartment.
 It’s more than just physical separation, though.
-The resin Bosch uses in their CoolPack acts absorbs heat to draw it away from the cells so they run cooler.
+The resin Bosch uses in their CoolPack absorbs heat to draw it away from the cells so they run cooler.

 It also uses welds and copper to promote much quicker energy transfer between the cells (AKA reduced resistance).
 Copper offers a significant improvement in energy transfer compared to other metals and the weld is a marked upgrade from simple solder technology.